 Q: But I could keep experiencing that my whole life.

-John: It’s not even that that’s what is and all good.
+John: It’s not even that that’s what is, or that it’s all good.
 It really all comes down to only one and that is beingness: not the understanding that beingness is first; not the understanding that beingness matters more than anything else, but it is, in fact, beingness that matters first to you.
 In that way, when you experience something, you don’t need to tell your self to be warmly okay, to relax as awareness.
 All of that is too much.
 It’s simpler, easier and immediate.
 It really is you, awareness, cluelessly opening.

 John: Yes.
 Any little bit that you add to it makes a process of it.
 It adds sophistication to what it is that you’re letting go of.